 5

 • $\begingroup$ Does this answer your question?
-Cheap recalculation of eigenvalues and eigenvectors for a low-rank update of the matrix $\endgroup$ Jan 31, 2023 at 0:55
+Cheap recalculation of eigenvalues and eigenvectors for a low-rank update of the matrix $\endgroup$ Commented Jan 31, 2023 at 0:55

 • $\begingroup$ @BrianBorchers This does not answer my question.
 The linked article is in the case where $D$ is a dense matrix whose eigendecomposition is known; in my case, $D$ is just a diagonal matrix.
 This makes the $\mathcal{O}(n^2)$ algorithm suggested in the linked question lead to a speedup for my problem, whereas in that problem the speedup is destroyed by needing to compute the product of two $n\times n$ eigenmatrices.
 In addition, my question concerns software implementation of the $\mathcal{O}(n^2)$ algorithm, not discussed in the linked question $\endgroup$